 - In another bowl, stir together the flour, graham crumbs, baking powder, salt, and spices.
 Add to the butter mixture slowly and beat until just combined.

-- Stir in the apple and toffee bits by hand.
+- Gently stir in the apple and toffee bits by hand.
 Refrigerate the dough for 30 minutes.

-- Melt the white chocolate melts according to the package directions.
+- Melt the white chocolate melting wafers according to the package directions.
 Stir until melted and creamy.